 The Johnson & Johnson Global Health Reporting Contest, one of ICFJ’s flagship programs, has increased the quality and quantity of news coverage on key health issues in targeted countries and regions across the globe.

-Journalists in the targeted countries have the opportunity to participate in a 12-day study tour in the United States and receive cash prizes as part of regional competitions to recognize high quality coverage of maternal and child health, as well as other urgent health matters such as diseases and vaccinations.
+Journalists in the targeted countries had the opportunity to participate in a 12-day study tour in the United States and receive cash prizes as part of regional competitions to recognize high quality coverage of maternal and child health, as well as other urgent health matters such as Ebola and vaccinations.

-To qualify for the contest, stories must focus on key health topics in the journalists’ regions and be published, broadcasted, or posted online in Brazil, China, India, Russia, or sub-Saharan Africa between Wednesday, February 1st, 2017 and Monday, July 31st, 2017.
-The deadline for submitting stories is Monday, July 31st, 2017.
+To qualify for the contest, stories had to focus on key health topics in the journalists’ regions and be published, broadcasted, or posted online in Brazil, China, India, Russia, or sub-Saharan Africa between Wednesday, February 1st, 2017 and Monday, July 31st, 2017.
+The deadline for submitting stories was Monday, July 31st, 2017.

-Contest topics may include (but is not limited to):
+Contest topics could include (but were not limited to):

-Journalists from each country must be employed by print, broadcast, or online media in order to qualify.
-The contest is also open to affiliated freelance journalists with a letter confirming their work by an editor.
-Submitted work must have appeared in a media outlet based in each region or distributed mainly in the region.
+Journalists from each country had to be employed by print, broadcast, or online media in order to qualify.
+The contest was also open to affiliated freelance journalists with a letter confirming their work by an editor.
+Submitted work had to have appeared in a media outlet based in each region or distributed mainly in the region.
 Submissions will be accepted in English, French (Africa), Hindi (India), Mandarin/Cantonese (China), Portuguese (Brazil), Russian (Russia).
-Submissions in other languages must include an English translation.
-Applicants may submit more than one entry.
+Submissions in other languages needed to include an English translation.
+Applicants could submit more than one entry.

-Previous contests include the 2014 Global Health Reporting Contest, 2015 Global Health Reporting Contest, and 2016 Global Health Reporting Contest.
-This program is made possible with the support of Johnson & Johnson.
+Previous contests included the 2014 Global Health Reporting Contest, the 2015 Global Health Reporting Contest, and the 2016 Global Health Reporting Contest.
+This program was made possible with the support of Johnson & Johnson.